hytechclub/web-103/ApiConsumption/README.md

 - Query parameters
 - JavaScript promises

-## Formative Assessment: Questions Slides
+## Formative Assessment: API Questions
-Present the [Questions slides](ApiQuestions.pptx) to review the concepts covered in the first lecture.
+Present the [API Questions slides](ApiQuestions.pptx) to review the concepts covered in the first lecture.
 Call on a random student for each question, and ensure that every student answers at least once.

 ## Lecture 2: Using APIs
 The second [presentation](UsingApis.pptx) dives into the specific code used to work with APIs.
 This is focused on HTTP APIs called with `fetch`, wrapped in `try`/`catch`, and handled with `await`.